-- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a written record (schools may have a specific name for paperwork and should amend - seek support for yourself if you are distressed.
+- in an emergency take the action necessary to help the child, if necessary call 999 - report your concern as soon as possible to the DSL, definitely by the end of the day - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a written record on the 'Cause for Concern' form. - seek support for yourself if you are distressed.